vdhamer/Photo-Club-Hub/.github/README.md

 The file is in a fixed JSON syntax and contains a list of supported photo clubs.
 The file notably includes the location of next-level indices.

-Here is a sample ClubList with a single photo club and single museum:
+Here is a sample ClubList containing only photo club and one museum:

 ```json
 {